abbott221/WebsiteAndApp/HOWTOPLAY.md

 Goal
 -----
 The game is basically capture the flag; kill the other player's portal before they kill yours.
 How?
-Attack the opponent's portal until it runs out of health.
+Attack the opponent's portal (with your aliens) until it runs out of health.